kai-gibson/void_compiler/README.md

 This is all still in the theoretical stage, but I'm hopeful we can get something working with relatively similar ergonomics to a GC'd language

+##### Escape Analysis
+Commonly GC languages will analyse whether a piece of memory will need to "escape" to the heap – generally if a piece of memory is captured in a closure, returned, stored in a type with a longer lifetime, etc. In void, we start with owned `^T` and tagged `*T` pointers – owned pointers erase to raw pointers at runtime, while tagged pointers incur the runtime cost of validating the tag.
+There are cases however where a tagged pointer can skip tag checking – meaning at compile time we can guarantee that this piece of memory will not be free'd before usage.

+A feature I'm planning is escape analyser – essentially a tiny, minimal borrow checker that attempts to validate memory lifetimes, and where it can safely do so, skip tag checks.

+The philosophy here is to not obstruct the programmer, but allow them to optimise to the level of C performance.

+Some examples:
+* When a `^T` is passed to a function that accepts a `*T`, we automatically know that the memory will outlive the callee
+* When a *T is only used at the same scope or in a scope with a longer lifetime as it's referent `^T`

+Eventually I'd like to get to the point of memory management being similar to thinking about state in React – just move the owned memory to the shortest living scope that encloses all usages of that memory, and in doing so remove all runtime checks on memory before dereference.

 #### Errors
 void has an error type similar to Go's: